mrwizardwizard/GNU-Linux-Configuration/etc/sysctl.d/README.md

 net.core.default_qdisc can be set to cake if you have multiple network connections opened simultaneously.

+**Netfilter Options:**

+net.netfilter.nf_conntrack_tcp_timeout_established is set to 5 minutes by default(300), for better security, you can tune this lower to 10 seconds, after 10 seconds of inactivity, the established connection times out.

 **Tips:**

 The sync; command is a useful command to write out all cached data to disk (after writeing files, etc).